Fix-4-Nails® - The perfect solution

-Those who are suffering from first time or recurring loose nails and nails damaged due to a nail fungus infection knows how embarrassing and irritating it can be.
-People suffering from these nail conditions sometimes go to desperate measures to try and get rid of it.
+Those who are suffering from first-time or recurring loose nails and nails damaged due to a nail fungus infection know how embarrassing and irritating it can be.
+People suffering from these nail conditions sometimes go to desperate measures to try and get rid of them.

 Our product, Fix-4-Nails®, offers the perfect solution and the best toenail fungus treatment!
-What differentiates this nail fungus treatment from others on the market, is that it targets the problem directly under the nail, ensuring that the under-nail conditions are favourable for the re-growth of healthy and beautiful looking nails.
+What differentiates this nail fungus treatment from others on the market, is that it targets the problem directly under the nail, ensuring that the under-nail conditions are favorable for the re-growth of healthy and beautiful-looking nails.